 In 1952 The Firewood Committeee gifted £100 for the purpose of installing a television set at Dunollie

 In 1954 the Firewood Committee gifted Dunollie a new piano which was formally presented to Matron by members of the Committee on May 26th 1954.

 On the 1st October 1955 a garden seat was presented to Dunollie in memory of the late Miss Eleanor Wilson of the Cream Packing Department.
 She died in March 1955 after 38 years with the company.
 The presentation was made by Eleanor’s sister, Mrs. M Smith using the proceeds of a collection taken by Eleanor’s friends in the Cream Packing Department.

 The Rowntree Society Collection- Dunollie Souvenir Booklet pre-1975

 For every stay at The Dunollie Convalescence Home, residents were given a little souvenir booklet.
 One of these was donated as part of the “York Remembers Rowntree” oral history project.
 The signature of each person staying at the same time can be found on the inside front cover (the second photograph in the gallery).
 This includes Miss Marley the Matron.

 As part of our Oral History project, “York Remembers Rowntree” we interviewed visitors to Dunollie.

 You went there for a fortnight.
 The matron was very strict and we got fed up with being told what to do, so one night we got a taxi down to the pub.
 Well you can guess what happened.
 We stayed too late and when we got a taxi back, everyone had gone to bed!
 We had to knock on the door and because Matron’s room was next to the front door she let us in.
 Nothing was said until the next morning after breakfast when we got called in to her office and got told off.
 Like school kids, really.

-– anonymous memory of Dunollie, given to the project 2014
+– Anonymous memory of Dunollie, given to the project in 2014